 - a.
 If the Charter School does not contract with an Education Service Provider or an Education/Charter Management Organization at the time of execution of this charter and then elects to contract with an Education Service Provider or an Education/Charter Management Organization, such decision will require a charter amendment prior to execution of an agreement with an Education Service Provider or an Education/Charter Management Organization. - b.
-If the Charter School contracts with an Education Service Provider or an Education/Charter Management Organization at the time of execution of this charter, the Charter School shall provide reasonable notice to and receive written approval from the School District and the Department before agreeing to any material changes or amendments to any contract with an Education Service Provider or an Education/Charter Management Organization.
-Reasonable notice shall mean the Charter School gives the School District and Department at least thirty (30) days advanced notice and shall furnish the parties with a copy of the proposed changes and/or amendments. - 18.
-Compliance with the Rules, Practices, Policies, and Procedures of the Department.
-The Charter School shall operate in accordance with the rules, practices, policies, and procedures established by the Department under the authority granted by O.C.G.A. §§ 20-2-2063 et seq.
+If the Charter School contracts with an Education Service Provider or an Education/Charter Management Organization at the time of execution of this charter, the Charter School shall provide reasonable notice to the Local Board and the State Board before agreeing to any material changes or amendments to any contract with an Education Service Provider or an Education/Charter Management Organization.
+Reasonable notice shall mean the Charter School gives the Local Board and State

-- 19. Employment Matters.
+Board at least thirty (30) days advanced notice and shall furnish the parties with a copy of the proposed changes and/or amendments.

+- 18. Compliance with the Rules, Practices, Policies, and Procedures of the Department.
+The Charter School shall operate in accordance with the rules, practices, policies, and procedures established by the Department under the authority granted by O.C.G.A. §§ 20-2-2063 et seq. - 19.
+Employment Matters.
 Individuals employed at the Charter School shall not be considered employees of the State Board or the Department. - a.
 Background Checks.
-The Charter School shall adopt background check procedures and shall ensure that all prospective staff members undergo a fingerprinting and background check prior to beginning work at the Charter School. - b.
+The Charter School shall adopt background check procedures and shall ensure that all prospective staff members or any individual that will have substantial contact with students undergo a fingerprinting and background check prior to beginning work at the Charter School or having contact with students. - b.
 Teachers' Retirement System.
-Until clarifying legislation is enacted, all qualified teachers at the Charter School shall be members of the Teachers Retirement System of Georgia ("TRS") and subject to its requirements.
+All qualified teachers at the Charter School shall be members of the Teachers Retirement System of Georgia ("TRS") and subject to its requirements.
 The Charter School is responsible for making arrangements with TRS and making monthly contributions for its teachers in accordance with state requirements. - 20.
 Record Inspection.
 Subject to state and federal laws, the State Board, the Department and their agents, and the State Auditor's office shall have the right to examine and copy all records, reports, documents, and files relating to any activity, program, or student of the Charter School.